New year, new training strategy?

 While social learning occurs naturally, your learners still may need a nudge.
 Incentivize collaboration by awarding badges or “expert status” to employees who comment most on message boards.
 Consider promoting employees who are invested in learning and who collaborate with their peers.

-4. Create An Experts Corner
+Create an Experts Corner

 Develop your more senior or more knowledgeable employees into experts.
 Create a board or area of your LMS to capture “expert” knowledge, and make sure to give the expert employees credit.
 This corner can serve as additional ROI, as your experts are creating valuable learning content for you.

 Surveys are social tools that capture information that can drive your learning strategy and improve ROI.
 Whether through a 10-question survey, or a simple “like” button on your content, you can determine what type of content your learners most enjoy.
 Using social feedback, you can determine what type of content to release, what skills or information your employees want to learn next, and how they use your LMS.